asifkd012020/open-itg-aws_runbooks/docs/mapping.md

 ### Requirement Mapping
 Under the mapping there can be multiple requirements mapping for the service selected, each requirement mapping will contain the following fields:
-1. requirement_name: This field will be the actual requirement name.
+1. **requirement_name**: This field will be the actual requirement name.
-2. policy: This field contains a link to the runbook policy for the requirement.
+2. **policy**: This field contains a link to the runbook policy for the requirement.
-3. tags[]: This field is a placeholder that will be used in future.
+3. **tags[]**: This field is a placeholder that will be used in future.
-4. severity: This field and subfields allow us to set the severity of a violation in each environment.
+4. **severity**: This field and subfields allow us to set the severity of a violation in each environment.
-5. control_mapping[]: This field will contain all the GRC control ID's associated with the specific requirement.
+5. **control_mapping[]**: This field will contain all the GRC control ID's associated with the specific requirement.
-6. implementations[]: This field and subfields contain the implementation provider, links tothe implementation code, and the type of control e.g. detective or preventative.
+6. **implementations[]**: This field and subfields contain the implementation provider, links tothe implementation code, and the type of control e.g. detective or preventative.

 ```json
             "requirement_requirement_name": "ECS - Disable Public IP Access",